On the Importance of Tactile Sensing for Imitation Learning: A Case Study on Robotic Match Lighting: INTRODUCTION

-To address the challenges of this dynamic and intricate manipulation task, we also introduce a multi-modal learning from demonstrations framework.
-The proposed framework is built upon an expressive multi-modal flow matching policy \cite{chen2023riemannian} with a modular and efficient transformer-based policy architecture.
-This combination enables reactivity through fast real-time inference, and comparing different encoding and training strategies given the real-world observation data.
-To further restrict the human efforts for learning the task, we emphasise learning from a few demonstrations and consider only 20 available demonstrations.
-The experiments demonstrate the efficiency of the proposed framework and showcase that the visuotactile policies can robustly light up matches across different scenarios and observation-encoding strategies despite learning from only 20 demonstrations.
-They also reveal that the vision-only policies perform worse throughout all evaluations.
-Additionally, we find that vision-only policies can benefit from employing a masked training procedure that exploits tactile observations during training.
-The results, therefore, underline that tactile information is a beneficial source of information for learning reliable robotic match lighting policies from few demonstrations.
+To address the intricate challenges of this dynamic manipulation task, we also introduce a multimodal learning from demonstrations framework.
+The proposed framework is built upon an expressive multimodal flow matching policy \cite{chen2023riemannian} with a modular and efficient transformer-based policy architecture.
+This combination enables reactivity through fast, real-time inference and the comparison of different encoding and training strategies.
+To minimize human effort, we prioritize data efficiency by relying only on 20 demonstrations in most experiments.
+Our experiments demonstrate that the proposed framework achieves robust match lighting, while consistently outperforming competitive baselines.
+The performance benefits also generalize to another task, namely, whiteboard erasing, confirming its effectiveness for diverse contact-rich tasks.
+The results reveal that success is driven by both visuotactile integration and our proposed approach.
+Furthermore, vision-only policies can benefit from a masked training procedure that leverages tactile data exclusively during training.

-Overall, we contribute a multi-modal framework for efficiently learning robust and reliable manipulation policies suitable for dynamic tasks such as lighting up matches.
+Overall, we present a multimodal framework for efficiently learning robust and reliable manipulation policies suitable for dynamic tasks such as lighting matches.
 Moreover, we present a masked training procedure that exploits the tactile signals only during training and allows for increased success rates of vision-only policies.
-Lastly, we contribute an extensive evaluation conducted in our modular real-world match-lighting testing environment.
-The experiments across different policies and experiment configurations demonstrate the competitive performance of our proposed approach and its individual components.
-They also reveal that tactile observations are important for learning performant policies for dynamic tasks like match lighting and closely matching the human demonstration data.
+Lastly, we contribute an extensive evaluation conducted in our modular real-world match-lighting testing environment, spanning more than 600 rollouts.
+Experiments across different policies and configurations provide crucial insights regarding the importance of incorporating tactile sensing into policy learning and demonstrate the competitive performance of our proposed approach and its components.